vahidhedayati/ajaxdependancyselection/README.md

 ## version info:
-	0.289 - filterDisplay and filterType intro - user override of action controllers for filtering js and controller/actions added
+	0.30 - issues with filtering and end box with no filter not displaying values - tidyup 0.29 - filterDisplay and filterType intro - user override of action controllers for filtering js and controller/actions added
 	0.28 - tidy up - and further work on specific filtering for selectSecondary 0.27 - filtering of selectPrimary
 	0.26 - added selectAutoComplete